Law against Hatred: Prosecution history

+On August 19, 2020, the pro-government deputy Esteban Arvelo filed a complaint with the Public Prosecutor's Office in the city of Caracas against the lawyer and human rights defender José Amalio Graterol, the social communicator Daniel Lara Farías, and the youth writer Juan Viale Rigo.
+The reason for the complaint was for the publication of information about the death of the pro-government politician Darío Vivas.
+Arvelo mentioned on his Twitter account that, using his powers as vice president of the justice commission of the National Constituent Assembly, he filed a complaint on charges of promoting and inciting hatred.
+In addition to threatening to follow up until justice is done.

 On 13 April 2022, an arrest warrant was issued against Olga Mata after she recorded a humorous video published on the social network TikTok two years ago in which she names different arepas with the name of high-ranking government officials and the type of filling they had.
-His son, Florencio Gil Mata, was arrested, and both were charged with the crime of "promotion or instigation to hatred".
+Her son, Florencio Gil Mata, was arrested, and both were charged with the crime of "promotion or instigation to hatred".
 Tarek William Saab, the Attorney General imposed by the 2017 Constituent National Assembly, set up the Special 4th Control Court "with competence in cases related to terrorism".
 William Saab subsequently released a video of Olga apologizing for the content of the video; the Public Prosecutor's Office and the Special Court agreed on a precautionary measure against her.